heygrady/react-redux-notes/redux-sagas-todos.md

 ### Add root sagas
-We need to create our `sagas.js` file to provide similar functionality to the `reducers.js` file.
+We need to create our `src/store/sagas.js` file to provide similar functionality to the `src/store/reducers.js` file.
 The point of this file is to provide an interface for managing sagas like the `reducers.js` file provides an interface for managing reducers.
 We need to add an `injectSaga()` function that works similarly to `injectReducer()`.
-We need to provide a `name` for our saga.

 Within redux-saga, the [`sagaMiddleware.run(saga)`](http://yelouafi.github.io/redux-saga/docs/api/index.html#middlewarerunsaga-args) function returns a [`task`](http://yelouafi.github.io/redux-saga/docs/api/index.html#task-descriptor).
 This is important because redux-saga simply runs your tasks.
 If you're not careful you might accidentally start the same saga twice.
 If you find yourself with double execution bugs, then you're probably running the same saga more than once.
 Thankfully we replicated similar logic to `injectReducer()` and calling `injectSaga()` twice with the same arguments has no effect.
 And if you call it twice with the same name and a different saga, then it will cancel the previous saga and run the new one.

 We also need a `cancelTask(name)` function for cancelling our named tasks.
 This makes it possible to manage sagas dynamically from our routes.
 We can effectively run the saga on enter and cancel the saga on leave.

-If you are using app-wide sagas, these are saga that aren't related to a specific route and should be running at all times, then you should import them in this file and include them in the array returned by the `rootSaga`.

-`src/store/sagas.js`
+##### `src/store/sagas.js`

 ```js
 import createSagaMiddleware from 'redux-saga'